AdobeDocs/commerce-cloud-service.en/help/cloud-guide/application/workers-property.md

 ---
 # Workers property

-You can define zero or multiple work instances for each application.
-A worker instance runs as a container, independent from the web instance and without a running Nginx instance.
-Also, you do not need to set up a web server on the worker instance (using Node.js or Go) because the router cannot direct public requests to the worker.
+You can define a worker to run independently from the web instance without a running Nginx instance.
+You do not need to set up a web server on the worker instance (using Node.js or Go) because the router cannot direct public requests to the worker.
 This makes the worker instance ideal for background tasks or continually running tasks that risk blocking a deployment.

-A worker instance has the exact same code and compilation output as a web instance.
-The container image is built once and deployed multiple times if needed using the same `build` hook and `dependencies`.
-You can customize the container and allocated resources.

 ## Configure a worker